 - NOAA stands for National Oceanic and Atmospheric Administration

-- When using the NOAA Weather Alert, it is recommended that the radio is plugged into a power source through the USB Port (In) or AC Adapter 3.5 mm jack (USB cord or AC adapter not included)
+- When using the NOAA Weather Alert, it is recommended that the radio is plugged into a power source through the USB Port (In) or AC Adapter 3.5 mm jack (AC adapter not included)

 - One minute of winding will give roughly 12 minutes of radio play